Best Term Deposit Rates Australia (2026)

 Unity BankTerm Deposit

 The best available rate for locking in for two years — useful if you think rates will fall and want to protect your return.
-Strong across all terms: 5.15% at 6 months, 5.30% at 12 months, 5.35% at 24 months.
+Strong across the shorter terms too, with a low $1,000 minimum.

 Pros